danielpuglisi/keep-alive/README.md

     curl https://raw.github.com/danielpuglisi/keep-alive/master/install.sh | sudo sh

-The install script creates the `/etc/cron.custom` directory, puts the `keep-alive.sh` script in there and adds the specific cronjob to the `/etc/crontab` file.
+The install script creates the `/etc/cron.custom` directory, puts the `keep-alive.sh` into this directory and adds the specific cronjob to the `/etc/crontab` file.

 For a closer look what the file does, [click here](https://github.com/danielpuglisi/keep-alive/blob/master/install.sh).